My 2-week road trip itinerary from Denver to LA

 After checking out the spot where 4 states meet at the Four Corners Monument, we’ll drive into Utah via Monument Valley.
 This is a destination that has been on my list since literally forever (well actually since I first visited the US back in 2009 but hey, that was a long time ago).

 As you can imagine, I am beyond excited to finally be ticking this one off.
-What makes it even more exciting is that I’ve booked us a teepee glamping experience for the night, so we’ll get to watch the sun set and rise in the desert.
+What makes it even more exciting is that I’ve booked us a glamping experience for the night, so we’ll get to watch the sun set and rise in the desert.
 Sounds awesome, right!?

 Arizona